Check out the recorded short introductions of four neuroscience students, now graduates, from different study tracks and their study paths.

 In the image one of my favorites in FI: sheep in Viikki campus!

 Rakhi Srinivasan did what many might find impossible - completing what should be a two-year Master's Programme in Neuroscience in only one year.
 Her strong will and determination are also evident in her hopes.
-She dreams to be able to solve some of the mysteries surrounding ill-mental health and contribute to a better world for all.
+She dreams of being able to solve some of the mysteries surrounding ill-mental health and contribute to a better world for all.

 After graduating, Rakhi transferred to a PhD position at the University of Helsinki.